 About the President

-Harrison joined the staff at the LCMS International Center in St. Louis in 2001 as the executive director of the church’s former World Relief and Human Care ministry.
-During that time, he oversaw the church’s multimillion-dollar responses to epic disasters, including Hurricane Katrina, the Asia tsunami and the Haiti earthquake; managed relationships with some 120 LCMS Recognized Service Organizations and other inter-Lutheran social ministry organizations; worked in consultation with LCMS partner/sister churches to build capacity during mercy outreach efforts; and managed the church’s global pro-life efforts.
+In 2001, Harrison became executive director of the LCMS’ former World Relief and Human Care ministry.
+Based at the LCMS International Center in St. Louis, Harrison oversaw the church’s multimillion-dollar responses to epic disasters, including Hurricane Katrina, the Asia tsunami and the Haiti earthquake; managed relationships with some 120 LCMS Recognized Service Organizations and other inter-Lutheran social ministry organizations; worked in consultation with LCMS partner/sister churches to build capacity during mercy outreach efforts; and managed the church’s global pro-life efforts.

 Harrison and his wife live in Ballwin, Mo., and are members of Village Lutheran Church in Ladue, Mo., where Harrison also serves as assistant pastor.
 They have two sons.
 Harrison is an avid banjo player and instrumentalist who makes guitars, banjos and mandolins.